Panoramic view of trees across New Haven

 Hillhouse Professor of Environmental Law and Policy, School of Forestry & Environmental Studies; and Clinical Professor of Environmental Law and Policy, Yale Law School

-Dan Esty is the Hillhouse Professor at Yale University with appointments in both the Environment and Law Schools.
-He also serves as the Director of the Yale Center for Environmental Law and Policy and serves on the Board of the Center for Business and the Environment at Yale, which he founded in 2006.
+Dan Esty is the Hillhouse Professor at Yale University with primary appointments in the Law and Environment Schools and secondary appointments in the Management and Global Affairs Schools.
+He also serves as director of the Yale Center for Environmental Law and Policy and as co-director of the Yale Initiative on Sustainable Finance.
+Esty has written or edited 14 books and dozens of articles on climate change, environmental protection, regulatory reform, and sustainability.

 Dan M. Kahan